creditcardGenius Team

 * Scotiabank Scene+ Visa Card ($12,000 personal income required)

-* Get up to $450 if you open a CIBC Smart Account and complete qualifying actions
+* Get a $100 Skip Gift Card plus $500 cash if you open a CIBC Smart Account and complete qualifying actions

 * Tap to pay with your phone